TypiCal25/Knowledge/Career/Skills/Web2/MERN/Typescript.md

 When every type in a Union has a common property with literal types, TypeScript considers it to be a Discriminated Union, and can infer the type based on the values of this property.

 The `never` data type is assignable to every type but no type is assignable to the `never` data type.
+# Functions
+In JavaScript, it is important to note that everything is an Object.
+By this property, a function can have properties as well as be callable.
+Keeping this in mind, a function can also be called as a Constructor.
+If we want to set it capable of creating an object, then you